Dehnasar Lake: Geography

 Dehnasar Lake lies at 4,280 m above mean sea level, in Barot Valley region of Kangra district in Dhauladhar ranges.
 Although it is in Kangra District it is more approachable from Mandi and Kullu districts.

 The lake is situated beside rocky cliffs at the top of the mountain and derives its water from melted snow.
 It lies frozen under a thick coat of snow during winters.
 The ridgeline that runs behind the lake is 4,600 m tall at its highest point.

 Climate

 The lake falls under the alpine tundra climate, classified as ET (Tundra Climate) in the Köppen climate classification system.
-The temperatures vary around -5 to 15 C degrees during summers and monsoon season (May to September), and 10 to -25 C degrees in winters (October to April).
+The temperatures vary around -5 to 15 C during summers and monsoon season (May to September), and 10 to -25 C in winters (October to April).
 The area around the lake gets covered under thick layers of snow, sometimes 3 to 6 m in the winters when the blizzards are common.
 The snow starts melting around the April end and clears out at the end of June.
 It can snow throughout the year but snowfall during July or August is rare.